-1. Vehicle.
-The vehicles used in Spain are the FT, i.e. separate pools of assets lacking legal personality, whose fair value is zero.
+- 1. Vehicle.
+The vehicles used in Spain are the FT, i.e., separate pools of assets lacking legal personality, whose fair value is zero.
 Managing companies of FTs, which shall act in the best interest of the FT's creditors and bondholders, subscribe on behalf of the FT any agreement to which the FT is a party, such as the servicing agreement on the underlying assets, or the loans and credit facilities agreements granted to the FT.
 In addition to the general case, the Spanish legislation also permits the incorporation of "private" funds, that is, FTs whose bonds will not be listed in the Spanish official secondary markets and whose holding will be restricted to qualified investors.
-In such cases, a prospectus will not be legally required (only the deed of incorporation of the FT).
+In such cases, a prospectus will not be legally required (only the deed of incorporation of the FT). - 2.
+Assignment of receivables to an FT.
+Please refer to questions 4.1, 4.2 and 4.11 above.